SwiftOnSecurity/sysmon-config/README.md

 Pull requests and issue tickets are welcome, and new additions will be credited in-line or on Git, tag your name with Author=YourName within the rulename field.

-This Sysmon ATT&CK Configuration is designed "Explicitely" to enrich your SIEM for threat intelligence, forensics, UEBA, use cases.
+This Sysmon ATT&CK Configuration is designed "Explicitly" to enrich your SIEM for threat intelligence, forensics, UEBA, use cases.
 You'll want to create a key-value parser for the rulename field to create field names per event within your SIEM.
 Ideally this is best used with an Alerting Repository/Index where the "Alert=" field is marked and a non-alerting visibility index/repository where threat hunting, investigations can be done that contains added context and story line information of user behavior and activity leading up to an attack.
 Non-Alerting Visibility rules are tagged with Desc=, and Forensic= and should